RafaelReyesCarmona/TinyTrackGPS/README.md

 ### V0.10
   * LowPower library only when no display is defined, to reduce flash memory.
   * Connect NMEA 6 GPS module to digital pins 0, 1 (hardware serial).
 SoftwareSerial library don't use now.
 So reduce flash memory.
+  * Fixed TinyGPS library to decode  GPRMC _and_ GPGGA sentence at same time.
   * Better support for LGT8F328P.
   * Use [LGTISP](LGTISP.md) when use LGT8F328P to burn TinyTrackGPS into board.
 No bootloader.
   * Added lcdgfx library from https://github.com/lexus2k/lcdgfx.